saas

 Tip: Check if there's a financial liability provision in the contract in case of a data breach.
 This provision would hold vendors accountable for data loss, damage, intrusion, or other breaches.

 The SaaS business owns its software, while the consumer purchases a software license.
 So, the company owns the right to access and data.
 In addition, most agreements come with an exclusive IPR clause that covers copyrights, patents, and trademarks - all of which are owned by the SaaS provider.
+One can never be too careful about data management.
+Some questions you should consider around data privacy and ownership:

 • How does the software provider store and transmit data?
 Is there a section around restrictions on access to data?